JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 Rexus steps in first, eyes bright.

 He strolls along one of the benches, running his hand over unfinished crowns, a drying pistol, the frame of a chandelier waiting for glass.
-He picks things up, sets them down again, like a kid in someone else’s toybox.
+He picks things up, sets them down again, like a kid in someone else’s toy box.

 **REXUS** (natural, without looking back) Nice to see you out of Serim for once.

 Lucian stands a few paces back, still at the threshold.
 Watching.

-Lucian steps further in, gaze drifting across the benches — half-painted props, sabres on a rack, a mask drying in resin.
+Lucian steps further in, gaze drifting across the benches — half-painted props, sabers on a rack, a mask drying in resin.

 **LUCIAN** Yeah.
 I’ve been doing a lot of… thinking.

-Lucian picks up a prop sabre, turns it idly in his hand.
+Lucian picks up a prop saber, turns it idly in his hand.

 Rexus looks up from the workbench.
 His mouth starts to open — a question hanging there — then he stops himself.
 Closes it.
 He studies Lucian instead, fingers tapping lightly against a discarded crown.